neet/puppeteer-ipc/README.md

 ### Event Callbacks

-You can pass map of event name and it's argument to IPC as a generic parameter:
+You can pass a map of event name and its arguments to IPC as a generic parameter to annotate parameters:

 ```ts
 const ipc = new IPC<{